averdy/obsfit_mitgcm/README.md

 In the simplest case, the number of samples per observation is 1; then obs_np = 1 (by default), sample_weight = 1 (by default), and sample_{type/x/y/z} give the variable type/longitude/latitude/depth of the observation.
 If there are {N} observations, each field listed above is a vector of size {1xN}.<br />

-If desired, ObsFit allows for observations to be made of multiple samples that differ in type and/or location.
+If desired, ObsFit allows for observations to be the weighted average of multiple samples that can differ in type and/or location.
 In that case, one must specify the number of samples that make the observation, as well as their relative weight.
 If there are {N} observations, obs* fields are vectors of size {1xN}, and sample* fields are vectors of size $`\sum_N`$(obs_np).
 If no sample weights are provided, it is assumed that all samples are weighed equally. <br />

 Observations with a positive duration are averaged in time, whereas a negative duration is used to indicate time integration, and instantaneous observations have duration=0; if no duration is provided duration=0 is assumed.